Energy industries

 While hydrogen-powered transport is the catalyst and early enabler for the oil and gas transition towards net zero, Scotland’s vision is much grander than that.
 Scotland has a huge range of skills, assets and industry knowledge that can be transferred to a net zero future.

 Scotland remains the best-placed country in Europe to realise carbon capture utilisation and storage (CCUS) on a commercial scale.
-The creation of a world-leading Energy Transition Zone, backed by more than £26 million Scottish Government investment and supported by Scottish Enterprise, will accelerate the delivery of net zero solutions and secure a strong economic future built on offshore wind, hydrogen, and CCUS.
+The creation of a world-leading Energy Transition Zone, backed by more than £26 million of Scottish Government investment and supported by Scottish Enterprise, will accelerate the delivery of net zero solutions and secure a strong economic future built on offshore wind, hydrogen, and CCUS.

 Scotland has 12,000km of coastline and more than 790 islands.
 With our abundant resources, outstanding locations, exceptional experience, unrivalled government support and world-class research and development facilities, we're leading the world in renewables.

-Scotland's green opportunity
+Scotland's green energy opportunity

-As a world top ten offshore wind market, Scotland’s enormous project pipeline is creating opportunities for:
+As a world's top 10 offshore wind market, Scotland’s enormous project pipeline is creating opportunities for:

 - Innovative floating wind technologies